MarounHaddad/Classifying-restaurants-by-state/README.md

 ## Pattern extraction

 ## Background information
-This work was presented as partial requirement for the course "INF7710 - Théorie et applications de la fouille d’associations" at UQAM (Université du Quebec à Montréal).
+This work was presented as partial requirement for the course "INF7710 - Théorie et applications de la fouille d’associations" at UQAM (University of Quebec at Montreal).
 Maroun Haddad (April 2020).

 Complete report and presentation under: **\presentation and report in French**